 French started to be standardised from the 17th century onwards, with the creation of the Académie française in 1634, and its structure has little changed since then.
 During the 17th century, French became the lingua franca of Europe and spread worldwide as France expanded its colonial empire, influencing many other European languages on the same occasion.

-French has a great number of homophones, that is, words sharing the same pronunciation but with different spellings and meanings.
+Homephones are words sharing the same pronunciation but with different spellings and meanings.
 This makes it easier to create tongue twisters.
 Some of the most famous examples include:

-About 45% of modern English words are of French origin.
 After the Norman conquest of England in 1066, French became the language of the aristocracy and administration, which resulted in a great number of French words and expressions being incorporated into English.
 Over the centuries, French remained a major language influencing modern English.

-Along with English, French remains an influential language in the diplomatic world.
 Many international institutions have French as one of their official languages, including the United Nations, the European Union, the International Olympic Committee, the Red Cross, and Médecins sans Frontières.
 Many international courts also use French as an official language.